Bottom Paint Calculator 🎨

 How to Use the Bottom Paint Calculator

-Enter waterline length, beam, and hull type to calculate wetted surface area and paint needed.
+Enter waterline length, beam, draft, and hull type to calculate wetted surface area and paint needed.
+Draft captures how much of the hull is below the waterline.

 One gallon of paint covers approximately 375 square feet.
 Total paint is determined by number of coats.